Zoran-Jankov/File-Removal-PowerShell-Script/README.md

 ## Description

-This script deletes defined files from targeted folders.
+This script removes defined files from targeted folders.
 Target folders, file names and optional number of days files files must be older then are written by user in [`Data.csv`](https://github.com/Zoran-Jankov/File-Removal-PowerShell-Script/blob/master/Data.csv) file.
 User can enter partial names of files in FileName column with a wildcard, for example `*.dat`.
 Script generates detailed log file, and report that is sent via email to system administrators.
 In [`Settings.cfg`](https://github.com/Zoran-Jankov/File-Removal-PowerShell-Script/blob/master/Settings.cfg) file are parameters for mail settings, and options to turn on and off output writing, loging, and mail report as the user requires them.

 ## Usage